• Skip to primary navigation

 Instructions

-• In a small bowl, whisk together your ingredients for the dipping sauce until well combined.
-Serve with pancake.
+• In a small bowl, combine dipping sauce ingredients and serve with pancake.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!